jkeam/todo-python/README.md

 oc apply -k ./openshift
 # wait for deployment

-# open this URL in your browser
+# open this URL in your browser to see data
 echo "https://$(oc get routes/todo-python-route -n todo -o jsonpath={.spec.host})/todos"

+# open this URL in your browser to see docs
+echo "https://$(oc get routes/todo-python-route -n todo -o jsonpath={.spec.host})/docs"
 ```

 ### 3scale